rbolog/rbolog/README.md

 At the time of writing, I am using Manjaro & Arch Linux, I am exploring Dfinity, Holochain, Flutter, ...

-I also have some projets under https://bitbucket.org/kurdy/
+I also have some projects under https://bitbucket.org/kurdy/